Assisted Dying Bill [HL]

 Overview

-This bill proposes to legalize assisted dying in England and Wales for competent adults with terminal illnesses who have a clear and settled intention to end their lives.
-The process would involve strict safeguards, including multiple medical assessments and a waiting period.
+This bill proposes to legalize assisted dying in England and Wales for competent adults with terminal illnesses who have a clear and settled wish to end their lives.
+It establishes strict safeguards, including multiple medical assessments and a mandatory waiting period, to prevent coercion and ensure the individual's capacity to make this decision.

 Description